 Do we support the upper and lower case?

 APP Export File Scenarios

-Depends on the application, sometimes you have a progress bar that indicates the current export time, if that’s the case, make sure that this window is synchronized with the actual export operation.
+Depending on the application, sometimes you have a progress bar that indicates the current export time; if that’s the case, make sure that this window is synchronized with the actual export operation.

-The user should have the option to export the file both to local and distributed locations.
+The user should have the option to export the file to local and distributed locations.

 Validate that the user receives a notification for an “unsuccessful” export operation.